-Author has written 28 stories for Pirates of the Caribbean, King Arthur, Moonlight, Sorcerer's Apprentice, 2010, Megamind, Sherlock, and Penguins of Madagascar.
+Author has written 29 stories for Pirates of the Caribbean, King Arthur, Moonlight, Sorcerer's Apprentice, 2010, Megamind, Sherlock, Penguins of Madagascar, and Star Trek: 2009.

 Hello, everyone.
 My name is FantasyBard.
 Welcome to my weird, wonderful world.
 I hope that you will enjoy your stay.